Board of Directors

 CLICK HERE to view the slides from the December 2023 Open Membership Meeting.

 In December 2023, we invited our members to send their questions, suggestions, and comments.
 Let us hear from you!
-Fill out this form
+Fill out this form.

-levyStacey Levy
+Stacey Levy

 President

-Stacey Levy, Founder and President of Stacey Levy & Associates (SLA), is an experienced Speech-Language Pathologist and literacy specialist practicing since 1997.
+Stacey Levy, CCC-SLP is Founder and President of Stacey Levy & Associates (SLA), is an experienced Speech-Language Pathologist and literacy specialist practicing since 1997.
 After receiving her BS at the University of Wisconsin, Madison, Stacey then obtained her Masters at the University of Texas-Dallas, Callier Center for Communication Disorders.
 Stacey founded SLA in 2009 as an individual speech-language pathologist.
 She has since expanded to include nationally accredited and state licensed associate speech-language pathologists and experienced, qualified tutors.
 Stacey and her associate therapists provide speech-language therapy services in multiple areas including language processing, expressive-receptive language, articulation, written expression and multi-sensory, structured literacy intervention for reading and spelling.
 Stacey provides continuing education opportunities for professionals and parents in multiple areas.
 She has published articles about inclusion as well as co-authoring the book, Everyone Is Welcome.
 Stacey is currently a board member of Courage Schools and she was previously a founding board member of the Tapestry School.

 Kim Day